jeremiahsnapp/dev-lxc/README.md

 ```

 ```
-dev-lxc start
+dev-lxc up
-dl start
+dl u

-# if no subcommand is given then `start` will be called by default
+# if no subcommand is given then `up` will be called by default
-# and any arguments will be passed to the `start` subcommand
+# and any arguments will be passed to the `up` subcommand
 # so both of the following commands will start all servers

 dev-lxc
 dl
 ```